Production of plastic parts with vacuum castingPrototech

 We also have materials possessing specific properties, such as UL94, or transparent, flexible or food-grade-certified materials.

-If you have plans to make small series of plastic parts with vacuum casting, do not hesitate to send us a quote request.
+If you have plans to make a small series of plastic parts with vacuum casting, do not hesitate to send us a quote request.